 It is possible, sometimes the bond rates for your General Obligation Bonds could be lower than an SRF loan.
 Other times the SRF loan is less expensive.
 It would be essentially the same process for the city, only all that money would be through the bank versus going through the state with the reports.
 You could get the money from the bank for a project without having a report to the DNR.
 Although that does not preclude you from needing a report with the DNR, depending on the improvement you’re going to need.

-Schedule of Funding Assistance
+Schedule for Acquiring Water Infrastructure Funding Assistance

 Lindsay Beaman: (7:48)